idaholab/mastodon/doc/content/examples/example10a.md

 ## Results

-The stress history and displacement history are obtained at locations (0, 0, 10) and (0, 0, 20) respectively and compared with results from Implicit Newmark-Beta time integration (as shown in [fig:ex10a_stresszz_0_0_10] and [fig:ex10a_Dispz_0_0_20]).
+The stress history and displacement history are obtained at co-ordinate locations (0, 0, 10) and (0, 0, 20) respectively and compared with results from Implicit Newmark-Beta time integration (as shown in [fig:ex10a_stresszz_0_0_10] and [fig:ex10a_Dispz_0_0_20]).
 These figures show that the implicit and explicit results are almost identical.

 !media media/examples/Example10a_Stresszz_0_0_10.png